What is Charlie Sheen's Net Worth and Salary?

 Anger Management Deal

 After getting fired from Two And A Half Men, Charlie landed at FX with a deal that had the ability to become extremely lucrative.
-Sheen signed what is called a 10/90 deal to star in the show "Anger Management".
-With a 10/90 deal, a star like Charlie is given an unusually large percentage of syndication ownership points, in this case 30% as opposed to a more normal 1-3%.
+Sheen signed what is called a 10/90 deal to star in the show "Anger Management."
+With a 10/90 deal, a star like Charlie is given an unusually large percentage of syndication ownership points, in this case, 30%, as opposed to a more normal 1-3%.
 Charlie also agreed to take a huge per-episode salary cut, knowing that he just needed to hit that magic syndication pot of gold to make an insane fortune.

-In the case of Anger Management, if the first 10 episodes maintained a certain ratings level, another 90 episodes would be ordered by the network, in this case, Lionsgate.
+In the case of Anger Management, if the first ten episodes maintained a certain ratings level, another 90 episodes would be ordered by the network, in this case, Lionsgate.
 Then, assuming certain ratings levels were maintained, once the show was sold into syndication, Charlie would have gotten 30% of the profits.
-And that 30% of profits in theory could have been hundreds of millions of dollars.
+And that 30% of profits, in theory, could have been hundreds of millions of dollars.
 Unfortunately, Anger Management's ratings were fairly atrocious, especially in the second season.
 When the 100 episodes were brought to the syndication market, demand was very soft.
-As of this writing, the show has still not produced a profit, and therefore Charlie has not received his huge cash windfall.
+As of this writing, the show has still not produced a profit, and therefore, Charlie has not received his huge cash windfall.
 In May 2016, TMZ reported that Charlie had not received a single payment from his syndication deal.
 A massive failure for Mr. Sheen, who otherwise could have made millions with a more traditional TV deal.
 The series ended in the second season after a 100-episode run.

 Substance Abuse and Health Struggles